 Note: Professor Omar is on sabbatical for the academic year 2019–2020.

-Mohamed Omar, PhD, specializes in algebraic methods in graph theory and combinatorial optimization.
+Mohamed Omar, PhD, Associate Professor of Mathematics and Joseph B. Platt Chair in Effective Teaching, specializes in algebraic methods in graph theory and combinatorial optimization.
 Omar earned his bachelor’s and master’s degrees in pure mathematics, combinatorics and optimization from the University of Waterloo in 2006 and 2007, respectively, and his PhD in mathematics from the University of California, Davis, in 2011.
 He comes to Harvey Mudd from a postdoctoral fellowship in the mathematics department at the California Institute of Technology.